 Preheat oven to 350 degrees.
 If using a baking dish as opposed to a skillet, lightly grease the baking dish.

-Bake for 45 minutes to 1 hour.
+Bake uncovered for 45 minutes to 1 hour.
 You want the topping to start browning slightly and the mixture to be bubbly.

 Sept 2019 Update: When I originally created this recipe I wasn't avoiding dairy as much so I used butter in the topping.
 I've made fruit crisps since this original post and have used coconut oil as a replacement for the butter in the topping.
 However, if you are going to use coconut oil, I would use 1/4 cup instead of 1/2 cup as directed for the butter.
+And the use coconut oil at room temp and scoop small amounts into the crumb mixture before mixing.